idadencker/CDS_vis24/assignment_2/README.md

 ```
 2 classification reports and a loss curve plot for the MLP model will be saved the the out folder

 Please note that the scripts may take some time to execute.
-You can track information on hyperparameter tuning for logistic regression and the iterations for the MLP model in the terminal output.
+You can track information on hyperparameter tuning for logistic regression model and the iterations for the MLP model in the terminal output.

 ## Summary and discussion
-From looking at the classification...
+From looking at the classification reports, the MLP model emerges as the best-performing model, achieving an accuracy score of 39%, compared to the logistic regression model with 31% accuracy.
+Furthermore, it's evident that some categories are easier to recognize than others for both models.
+For example, the category 'cat' proves particularly difficult for both models.
+Although neither model achieves perfect performance, both exceed the chance level by 10%.
+An influence on the model's performance is the hyperparameters used for training.
+Grid search hyperparameter tuning was applied to the logistic regression model.
+As it's a multiclass model, 'sag', 'saga', and 'newton-cg' were chosen as possible solvers.
+Furthermore, 3 different regularization strengths and 2 different penalties were defined, resulting in 18 possible fits for the model.
+The best-performing model, optimized for accuracy, uses the saga solver, l1 penalty, and a regularization strength of 0.1.
+While adding more parameters for hyperparameter tuning could potentially improve performance, it comes at the cost of computational resources and time.
+However, it's questionable whether performance will substantially improve by complicating the hyperparameter tuning process.

-for MLP: a logistic activation is applied
-number of hidden layers is set to 100 to account for the fact that the dataset contains labels of 10 different classes.
-When inspecting the loss curve..
+For the MLP model, a logistic sigmoid activation function for the hidden layer is applied to predict the probability as an output.
+The number of hidden layers is set to 100 to account for the dataset containing labels of 10 different classes.
+When inspecting the loss curve, the model reaches maximum performance after about 500 iterations.
+Similarly, hyperparameter tuning could be applied to the MLP model, but given that the baseline model with no hyperparameter tuning is already time-costly in execution, hyperparameter tuning is disregarded.